 We have a teacher with extra responsibility for following the LA Code of Practice and working with staff and parents/carers to ensure that we take into account the needs of all our pupils.
 This may be provided through carefully differentiated work, a teaching assistant giving extra support through small groups etc. By carefully addressing individual needs we aim to ensure that all children at our school will be given every opportunity to achieve their true potential.

 Our school is a modern, purpose built building designed with full access in mind so that no-one should be excluded because of their individual needs.

 Speech and Language (Places are allocated through the Local Authority)

 The Local Authority have funded 32 part-time places which are designated for children with speech and language difficulties.
-The children receive a programme of intensive speech therapy while in the Language Unit, with the intention they return to their local school once their difficulties have been resolved.
+The children receive a programme of intensive speech therapy while in the Language Resource Base, with the intention they return to their local school once their difficulties have been resolved.
 The children are drawn from around the city and transported to the school by taxi or mini-bus.